bluesky/ophyd/doc/source/device-overview.rst

 Constructing `Device`
 =====================

-Under the hood, `Device` uses some sophisticated
+Under the hood, `Device` uses a metaclass to allow for

 .. code-block:: python